chapel-lang/chapel/doc/rst/tools/mason/mason.rst

   	  src/
     	    MyPackage.chpl

-Mason will enforce that the main file be named after the package to enforce namespacing.
+Mason will ensure that the main file be named after the package to enforce namespacing.
-While it is common practice for package names to be PascalCase and chpl files to be lowercase, it is an acceptable tradeoff for reliability.
-MyPackage will be the first file listed in ``src/``.
+While it is common practice for package names to be PascalCase and chpl files to be lowercase, it is an acceptable tradeoff for reliability. ``MyPackage`` will be the first file listed in ``src/``.